Pabllolins/LotteryBR/README.md

 * LotteryBR
     * This library provide in a easy way some functions and resources to generate random numbers for some games of main Brazil Lottery.

-    * This Library is a evolution of the code demonstrated in this [Video] (https://www.youtube.com/watch?v=gydHZAra2fs&list=PLb557oTgtg-z-dfCthfwlR7-qHsVh-vFr&index=5)
+    * This Library is an evolution from the code demonstrated in this [Video](https://www.youtube.com/watch?v=gydHZAra2fs&list=PLb557oTgtg-z-dfCthfwlR7-qHsVh-vFr&index=5)

 ## Features